-In 2007, New York City set a long-term goal for all New Yorkers to be within walking distance of a ii Note: Greenway routes within parks and on designated park paths are included in this analysis.

-park, with an interim goal of reaching 85 percent of New Yorkers by 2030.
+In 2007, New York City set a long-term goal for all New Yorkers to be within walking distance of a park, with an interim goal of reaching 85 percent of New Yorkers by 2030.
 As of July 2023, almost 85 percent of New Yorkers are within walking distance of a park; 35,000 people need to be served by new public open space to reach the goal.
 More than 1.3 million New York City residents are not within a walking distance of a park.
-173 iii Defined as parks within an eighth of a mile of a census tract.